The last thing you want as you’re showing your best friend that crazy holiday photo.

-Is to get that fateful notice.
-The one that says you’ve a fatal error on your Mac’s internal drive.
+Is to get that fateful notice that says you’ve a fatal error on your Mac’s drive.

-You can get both those things done.
+You can reinstall everything.
 And get back all the stuff you have on your Mac.

 Easily.
 As long as you have a backup.

-Don’t know how to check?
+Don’t know how to check the format of your drive?
 Quickly read this document ‘ How To Check Format Of External Hard Drive On Mac‘ on the site.

 Take 5 minutes to do that and head back here afterwards.